AOMediaCodec/libavif/doc/avifenc.1.md

     avifenc starts in automatic tiling mode.

 **\--scaling-mode** _N_[/_D_]
-:   EXPERIMENTAL: Set frame (layer) scaling mode as given fraction.
+:   Set frame (layer) scaling mode as given fraction.
 If omitted, the denominator defaults to 1.
 (Default: 1/1).

 **\--duration** _D_
 :   Frame durations (in timescales) (default: 1).
 This option always applies to following inputs with or without the `:u` suffix.